Welcome / Bienvenue

 Recommended books and publications: Paris, France and the French

-One can visit Paris for a few days and be impressed with the architecture, ambiance, restaurants, and pleasant hotels.
-But if, after doing that, you decide you want to return for more — to the city or the countryside — you may find yourself drawn toward two things likely to enhance the richness and meaning of your experience: (1) learning more (or at least some) of the language; and (2) learning about the country’s history and culture.
-Our language skills are quite poor, and yet we try.
-Reading about France is much easier.
+You can visit Paris for a few days and be impressed with the architecture, ambiance, restaurants, and pleasant hotels.
+But if, after doing that, you decide you want to return for more — to the city or the countryside — you may want to do two things likely to enhance your experience: (1) learn more (or at least some) of the language; and (2) learn about the country’s history and culture.
+Our French language skills are pretty sad, and yet we try.
+Reading about France alot easier.
 In our "General Notes" section, we've listed some of our favorite Paris and France Web sites.
 Below we’ve listed a selection of our favorite books.
 Those marked “►” are especially recommended.

 General guidebooks